MetaSUB-CAMP/CAMP_Module_Template/README.md

 If you want your module integrated into the main CAMP module, please contact [Lauren](mailto:lam4003@med.cornell.edu) or [Braden](btt4001@med.cornell.edu)!
 - Please make it clear what your module intends to do by including a summary ex.
 "Module A Release X.Y.Z, which does B to input C and outputs D").

+## Credits

+- This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter>) as a simplified version of the [project template](https://github.com/audreyr/cookiecutter-pypackage>).
+- Free software: MIT
+- Documentation: Coming soon!